Apolexian/tcpst/doc/tcp.md

 * Sequence of urgent data of any length.
 A TCP implementation MUST support a sequence of urgent data of any length (MUST-31).
 The urgent pointer MUST point to the sequence number of the octet following the urgent data (MUST-62).
 * Inform the application layer asynchronously.
 A TCP implementation MUST (MUST-32) inform the application layer asynchronously whenever it receives an urgent pointer and there was previously no pending urgent data, or whenever the urgent pointer advances in the data stream.
 * How much data remains.The TCP implementation MUST (MUST-33) provide a way for the application to learn how much urgent data remains to be read from the connection, or at least to determine whether more urgent data remains to be read.
+* Probing of zero (offered) windows MUST be supported (MUST-36).
+A TCP implementation MAY keep its offered receive window closed indefinitely (MAY-8).
+As long as the receiving TCP peer continues to send acknowledgments in response to the probe segments, the sending TCP peer MUST allow the connection to stay open (MUST-37).
+The transmitting host SHOULD send the first zero-window probe when a zero window has existed for the retransmission timeout period (SHLD-29) - `Relative-Timed`.
+And SHOULD increase exponentially the interval between successive probes - `Relative-Timed`.
+* A TCP implementation MUST include a SWS avoidance algorithm in the sender (MUST-38).

 ## TCP Congestion Control

 Generally, congestion control algorithms involve *many* semantics that can be labeled as `Outside Consideration` and significatly increase the complexity of a TCP implementation.